More on Projects

 on Test

-databases and iii) data mining techniques.
-The sample test handed out in class
+iii) data mining techniques.
+The sample test handed out in class is a good

-is a good model with a fairly good coverage of test materials (note that XML
+model with a fairly good coverage of test materials (note that XML and NOSQL

 For section A